MOSCOW BLOG: The storm of the US’ Capitol was not a coup, but the shelling of the Russian White House in 1993 was

 Dozens of people were killed that night at Ostankino – the official death count was 46 dead – including British cameraman Rory Peck, who was a freelance war reporter working for the German station ZDF.
 The Frontline Club in London by St Mary’s Hospital was founded in Peck’s memory by his colleague Vaughan Smith and today has some Peck’s memorabilia, and that of other war correspondent freelancers killed in action, on display on the cabinets in the clubroom.

 At this point we decided things were getting too hairy and walked back down the road to find another car to take us home.
 What shocked me later was how unafraid I felt during this whole experience.
 It was my first time under fire, but with bullets flying around you, you become so pumped up by adrenalin that you don't feel fear.
-I was seriously considering walking around the bus but only common sense (and the lack of a serious streak at that point) were what stopped me.
+I was seriously considering walking around the bus but only common sense (and the lack of a serious string at that point) were what stopped me.
 I should have been terrified.

 Shelling the White House